-- It can sometimes take weeks/months for all of the accident victim’s injuries to manifest and/or become symptomatic—case value is always based on what the victim’s injuries are as determined by a medical professional.
+- It can sometimes take weeks/months for all of the accident victim’s injuries to manifest and/or become symptomatic—the case worth is always based on what the victim’s injuries are as determined by a medical professional.

 - Case value also largely depends on the amount of the victim’s past medical expenses incurred, plus future medical expenses as projected by the victim’s doctor after medical treatment is complete and they are discharged from care.
 With all of these ongoing factors, it becomes virtually impossible in most cases to calculate a case value in the immediate aftermath of an accident.

 - Case value can increase significantly when the accident victim suffers economic loss/harm resulting from missed time at work and/or the eventual loss of a job due to his/her injuries.
 Unfortunate situations are almost impossible to determine right away, especially when it comes to job loss due to injuries that can have an effect on a person over a substantial period of time.

 - Case value can be impacted by the victim’s past medical history and age.

 - Case value is usually also dictated by the amount of available insurance coverage on the loss.
 In other words, if the person or company that caused the accident does not have insurance coverage, or has insufficient coverage, it may be impossible to recover the true value of the claim unless the accident victim has uninsured/underinsured motorist coverage, known as UM insurance.